Vaccines - Tail Docking - Dewclaws

 Administer rabies vaccine.

-Test for heart-worm annually.
+*Test for heart worms annually.

 Rabies vaccine timing may depend on the laws in your area.
 Always consult a veterinarian to learn what's best for your puppy.
 Also, check your local and state laws.

-Tail & Ear Docking
+Tail and Ear Cropping

 The AVMA opposes ear cropping and tail docking of dogs when done solely for cosmetic purposes.
 The AVMA encourages the elimination of ear cropping and tail docking from breed standards.